by Tim Gilmore, 9/18/2013

 In Kimberly Daniels’s 2005 autobiography, Delivered to Destiny: From Crack Addict to the Military’s Fasted Female Sprinter to Pastoring a Diverse and Multicultural Church, Kim’s Story of Hope is for Everyone, she talks about spending lots of time at Perk and Loretta’s Soul Lounge when she was growing up.

 Perk was handsome and respected as a big man in LaVilla.
 He had lots of money and lots of women.

 Daniels’s account of how Perk’s once-radical political ideals devolved into cold capitalist opportunism by the late 1970s and 1980s makes for sad reading.
-His metamorphosis parallels all the white anti-establishment types of the hippie 1960s, in accordance with the zeitgeist, who became proto-capitalists in the Reagan 1980s, in accordance with the zeitgeist.
+His metamorphosis parallels all the white anti-establishment types of the activist 1960s, in accordance with the zeitgeist, who became the ur-capitalists of the Reagan 1980s.

 If you’d never been out of poor black neighborhoods by the 1980s, maybe you had to adopt your own Reaganesque—no-government-interference—make-profit-at-all-costs attitude.
 If, in the late 1960s, you’d adopted a black-radical, Black-Panthers mentality, by the 1980s you became the inverse of white Reaganism, which was much the same as official Reaganism, but illicit.